Your Essential Guide to the 2024 Venice Carnival

 The elaborate costumes and masks are the essence of Venice Carnival, and people flock from around the world to get their fancy-dress fix.
 The iconic scenery of Venice creates the most magical backdrop for the costumed participants and transforms the city into an enchanting and spellbinding place.

-By the 18th century the Venice Carnival reached its maximum splendour.
+By the 18th century the Venice Carnival reached its maximum splendor.
 It was a celebration that knew no bounds.
 Carnival had also gained international recognition and attracted visitors from all over Europe.
 Venice was the pleasure playground of Europe and was known for living the good life.
-It was also the centre of gambling, essentially the Las Vegas of its day.
+It was also the center of gambling, essentially the Las Vegas of its day.

-Venetians unabashedly took part in lots of debauchery and revelry, with their identity and sins concealed behind their masks.
-There were lots of wild parties, illicit liaisons, gambling and bloody bullfights.
-During this period carnival would last for six months!
-It was also during this period that the famous adventure, artist and ‘womanizer’ Giacomo Casanova lived in Venice.
+Venetians unabashedly took part in lots of debauchery and revelry during carnival.
+They were able to get away with a lot of things that you couldn’t get away with because their identity and sins were concealed behind their masks.
+There were lots of wild parties, illicit liaisons, gambling, sleeping around and bloody bullfights.
+During this period, carnival would last for six months!
+It was also during this period that the famous adventurer, artist and ‘womanizer’ Giacomo Casanova lived in Venice.

 Walk around the city and watch street performances or admire the gorgeous costumes and magnificent masks that Venice is famous for.
 You can greet the masked characters and pose for a photo or dress up yourself and be part of it.
 You will feel like you have stepped back in time because there are no modern buildings to spoil the illusion.